How Reference to Video differs from Starting Frame

 - The precise composition of your source image should be preserved in the output

-Use Create Videos instead when...
+Use Text to Video instead when...

-Use Create Videos instead when...
+Use Text to Video instead when...

 - You don’t have a reference image and want to generate everything from a text description